What are question categories?

 You can imagine a question category as a folder on your desktop computer.
 Then, questions are stored in these categories in a similar way as your files are stored in a file system.

 Each category must have a name and you can include a short description of the category.
 You can create a category hierarchy.
 For example, you can specify a parent category for each category or the 'Top' as the parent, when a category has no parent.
+'Top' is not really a category.
+It just a parent for all the top-leve categories.
+It exists so that, when you are adding questions to the quiz, you can select it as a way to get any question.

 - Tip: Creating question categories and sub categories is a good practice.
 It is better than keeping all your questions in one big list in the quiz module.
 The hierarchy feature enables you to separate categories into sub categories and sub categories into sub sub categories etc. indefinitely.
 Categories and sub categories, etc., are very powerful when combined with random questions that can select either from one category or from a category or any of its sub categories.